 The coupling loop is difficult to tune for highest Q. It's also difficult to make a stable construction without any supporting material inside the loop.

 So I did some research for a gamma match, couldn' t find much about it.
 After some experiments I came to the following dimensions:

-Lenght of the gamma match tube = Circumference of the loop / 10, the diameter: diameter tube loop / 3.
+Lenght of the gamma match tube = Circumference of the loop / 10.

 The distance between gamma tube and loop tube = Circumference of the loop / 70. (real distance)